-Glenn F. Baity Executive Vice President, General Counsel, and Secretary
+Executive Vice President, General Counsel and Secretary

-San Diego, California April 30, 2018
+San Diego, California April 29, 2022

-You are cordially invited to attend the meeting in person.
+You are cordially invited to attend the meeting online.
 Whether or not you expect to attend the meeting, please complete, date, sign and return the enclosed proxy, or vote over the telephone or the internet as described in these materials, as promptly as possible in order to ensure your representation at the meeting.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
+Even if you have voted by proxy, you may still vote if you attend the meeting online.
 Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.